sunesimonsen/spa-base-image/README.md

 # SPA base image

-A very opinionated server with the only purpose of serving a single page application from the public folder.
+A very opinionated server with the only purpose of serving a single page application from the `public` folder where all assets in the sub-folder `public/assets` will be served with long term caching headers.

 The server is written in Go and is distributed as a Docker image.

+* serves files from `public`
+* request that can't be mapped to a file it will serve `/public/index.html`
+* any files in `public/assets` will be served with `Cache-Control: public, max-age=31556952`

 ## Usage